DiscordBM/DiscordBM/README.md

     }

-    /// If you care about library parsing failures, handle them here await manager.addEventParseFailureHandler { error, text in
+    /// If you care about library parsing failures, handle them here await bot.addEventParseFailureHandler { error, text in
         /// Handle the failure using the `error` thrown and the `text` received.
     }
 }

-/// Tell manager to connect to Discord manager.connect()
+/// Tell the manager to connect to Discord bot.connect()

-/// Use `manager.client` to send requests to discord.
+/// Use `bot.client` to send requests to discord.
 Task {
-    try await manager.client.createMessage(
+    try await bot.client.createMessage(
         channelId: CHANNEL_ID,
         payload: .init(content: "Hello Everybody!")
     )